mattbrevis/movie_database_api/README.md

 ## List Top Rated Movies:

 In this project, I worked with pagination and infinite scrolling(until the currentPage==totalPages).
+DIO package provides me the functions to make all the methods request from API.
+But in this project I just used the GET Method.

 ## Images from app:
 <img src="https://github.com/mattbrevis/movie_database_api/blob/main/images/video.gif?raw=true">